Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

 \subsection{MiniReL Algorithm for Fair Clustering}

-Solving the optimization problem outlined in the preceding section to optimality is computationally challenging as it is a large scale integer optimization problem with a non-convex objective function.
-To solve the problem in practice, we introduce a modified version of Lloyd's algorithm which we call \textit{the Minimum Representation Fair Lloyd's Algorithm} (MiniReL) that alternates between adjusting cluster centers and fairly assigning data points to clusters to converge to a local optimum, see Algorithm \ref{alg:minrepfairlloyd}.
+Solving the the MR-fair clustering problem \eqref{form:MRfair} to optimality is computationally challenging as it is a large scale mixed-integer optimization problem with a non-convex objective function.
+To solve the problem in practice, we introduce a modified version of Lloyd's algorithm which we call \textit{the Minimum Representation Fair Lloyd's Algorithm} (MiniReL) that alternates between finding cluster centers and fairly assigning data points to these centers to find a locally optimal solution, see Algorithm \ref{alg:minrepfairlloyd}.
+For a given (fixed) set of cluster centers $c_k$ we denote the problem \eqref{obj:mip}-\eqref{const:binary_y} the \textit{fair minimum representation assignment (FMRA) problem}, which is a linear integer program.

-Note that the only difference between Lloyd's algorithm for $k$-means and $k$-medians is how centers are computed.
-Given a fixed set of cluster assignments (i.e., when variables $z$ are fixed in \eqref{obj:mip}-\eqref{const:binary}) the optimal choice of $c_k$ is the mean value of data points assigned to $C_k$ for $k$-means whereas it is found by searching across all data points in the cluster for $k$-medians \citep{park2009simple}.
-In the case of multiple centers with the same cost in the $k$-medians setting we use deterministic tie-breaking and chose the center corresponding to the data point that comes first in the lexicographic ordering of the dataset which we set-up at the beginning of the algorithm.
-For simplicity, we will refer to both algorithms (with separate center computation approaches) as Lloyd's algorithm for the remainder of the paper.
-For a given (fixed) set of cluster centers $c_k$ we denote the problem \eqref{obj:mip}-\eqref{const:binary} the \textit{fair minimum representation assignment (FMRA) problem} which is a linear integer program.
+Note that the only difference between $k$-means and $k$-medians in Algorithm \ref{alg:MRfair} is how cluster centers are computed.
+Given a fixed set of cluster assignments (i.e., when variables $z$ are fixed in \eqref{obj:mip}-\eqref{const:binary}) the optimal choice of $c_k$ is the mean value of the data points in cluster $C_k$ for $k$-means, whereas for $k$-medians it is selected by searching across all data points in the cluster \citep{park2009simple}.
+In case there are multiple centers with the same cost in the $k$-medians setting we use a deterministic tie-breaking rule.
+For simplicity, we will refer to both variants of the algorithm as MiniReL throughout the paper.
 While the optimal assignment step in Lloyd's algorithm can be done in polynomial time, the following result shows that the FMRA problem is NP-Hard.